JermineHu/docker-dl/README.md

 # docker-dl
-Dockerfile for DeepLearn (Mxnet , Pytorch , Caffe2 , Tensorflow)
+Dockerfile for DeepLearn (Mxnet , Pytorch , Caffe2 , Tensorflow).
+This repository recommends developers to use, which covers cuda9.0, cudnn7.0, tensorflow1.5, opencv3.4, pytorch0.3, mxnet1.0 .

 #### The docker registry is :
 https://hub.docker.com/r/jermine/dl/